February 23, 2023

 Another surgical procedure is Hyperthermic Intraperitoneal Chemotherapy (HIPEC) in which chemotherapy is delivered directly to the abdomen during surgery.

-This is a common treatment method for cancer that involves the use of medications to kill cancer cells and it may be used along with surgery or as a standalone treatment.
+This is a common treatment method for cancer that involves the use of medications to kill affected cells and it may be used along with surgery or as a standalone treatment.
 Chemotherapy may be administered orally or intravenously.
 Some common chemotherapy drugs used to treat appendix cancer include cisplatin, doxorubicin, paclitaxel, etc.

 The recurrence rate for appendix cancer is difficult to determine, as the disease is rare and there is limited data available.
 However, it is not uncommon for appendix cancer to recur after treatment, particularly in cases where cancer has spread beyond the appendix.

 According to the National Cancer Institute, the 5-year relative survival rate for appendix cancer is 82%.
-This means that 82% of people diagnosed with appendix cancer in the United States are expected to live at least 5 years after diagnosis.
+This means that 82% of people diagnosed with this disease in the United States are expected to live at least 5 years after diagnosis.
 In addition, recurrence rates for appendix cancer are relatively high.
 Studies have found that the 5-year recurrence rate is between 40-50%, and the 10-year recurrence rate is between 60-70%.

 There is no sure way to prevent appendix cancer, as the exact cause of the disease is not fully understood.
 However, avoiding exposure to known risk factors, such as asbestos, may help to reduce the risk of developing the disease.